 Weekend city breaks

 City breaks offer a diverse range of experiences for you to enjoy, whether you want to visit museums and galleries, take in historic sites or indulge in some retail therapy.
-Scotland’s six cities each have their own unique things to see and do.
+Scotland’s seven cities each have their own unique things to see and do.

 Glasgow, Scotland’s capital of shopping is also a top destination to discover the iconic designs of Charles Rennie Mackintosh.
 Inverness makes an excellent choice for a bank holiday break, offering city culture amid the stunning Highlands and Loch Ness.
 Scotland’s capital city Edinburgh is ideal for a weekend break, with world-famous attractions within easy reach of the city centre.